corbinu/docker-demos/simple-couchbase/README.md

 - Consul, to support service discovery and health checking among the different services
 - [Couchbase Node Demo](https://github.com/corbinu/consul-node-demo), a simple node travel app.

-Consul is running in it's default configuration as delivered in [Jeff Lindsay's excellent image](https://registry.hub.docker.com/u/progrium/consul/).
+Consul is running in its default configuration as delivered in [Jeff Lindsay's excellent image](https://registry.hub.docker.com/u/progrium/consul/).

-Once the first set of containers is running, the `start.bash` script bootstraps the Couchbase container with the following command:
+Once the first set of containers is running, the `start.sh` script bootstraps the Couchbase container with the following command:

 ```bash
 docker exec -it ccic_couchbase_1 consul-couchbase-bootstrap bootstrap